January 1, 2019

 P.S.
 Don’t forget to update your GA filters (which exclude internal traffic) accordingly.

-Save the variable and you’ll be brought back to editing mode of the Google Analytics Tag.
+Save the variable and you’ll be brought back to the editing mode of the Google Analytics Tag.

 Tag configuration part is complete, now let’s set the trigger.
 In the Triggering section, click anywhere on that white block and choose the trigger, All Pages.